bluzelle/curium/docs/public/buildvalidatorsentry.md

         persistent_peers = "1ab16482640f1625a7a802bccdc2cc7afa93ed9e@a.sentry.testnet.public.bluzelle.com:26657, d229f73ac8de82fa788e495c181c7e0dbd72375d@b.sentry.testnet.public.bluzelle.com:26657"

 7. If you are adding a sentry, append your validator's "<node id>@<node hostname>:26656" entry to the persistent_peers comma-separated list in your sentry, in config.toml.
+Only applicable if you are also adding a validator.

     If you are adding a validator, append your sentry's "<node id>@<node hostname>:26656" entry to the persistent_peers comma-separated list in your validator, in config.toml.
+Only applicable if you are also adding a sentry.

 8. If you are adding a sentry, set "pex = true", in config.toml.